neuroergoISAE/POMDP-BCI/README.md

 # POMDP-BCI
-Python scripts of the implementation of a Partially Observable Markov Decission Process (POMDP) used for sequential decision-making on three different BCI approaches using: steady-state visually evoked potentials (SSVEP), code visually evoked potentials (CVEP), and motor imagery (MI).
+Python scripts of the implementation of a Partially Observable Markov Decision Process (POMDP) used for sequential decision-making on three different BCI approaches using: steady-state visually evoked potentials (SSVEP), code visually evoked potentials (CVEP), and motor imagery (MI).

 The pomdp implementation depends on the [pomdp-py package for Python](https://github.com/h2r/pomdp-py).
 The data used on the different analyses is available online: